|

 developments in the literature.
 In 1981, I finally acquired my

-the first personal computer to incorporate features that I really wanted
+personal computer to incorporate features that I really wanted -

-in today's world, they were a huge advancements over my punched card
+they were a huge advancements over my punched card experience.

 at a travel agency when I was in high school.
 In the